monash-human-power/MHP-website/src/markdown/index.md

     description: The World Human Powered Speed Challenge takes place annually at Battle Mountain, Nevada.
 Teams from around the world gather on State Route 305 in a quest to break the human-powered land speed record.
-The current Australian record in this competition is 80 km/h.
+The current world record in this competition is 144 km/h.
     buttonText: See the Competition
     image: ../images/battle_mountain_2020_poster4.jpg
     href: http://www.ihpva.org/home/
     id: race
   - heading: Outreach
-    description:
-      Monash Human Power is proud to offer a robust schools program that is tailored to the 'Science as a human endeavour' Level 9 and 10 Science achievement standards of the Victorian Curriculum.
+    description: Monash Human Power is proud to offer a robust schools program that is tailored to the 'Science as a human endeavour' Level 9 and 10 Science achievement standards of the Victorian Curriculum.
 We hope to inspire a passion for STEM and sustainability in your students.
 We also run